Why pledge to be a Faith Climate Justice Voter?

 Voting matters.
 No matter the outcome, our participation shows that we care about our neighbors and our planet, that we believe our voices matter.
 When we vote, we show that we are paying attention, and that whoever wins will need to pay attention to us.
-That is why Wisconsin Interfaith Power & Light, along with several other state IPL affiliates, is launching a Faith Climate Voter campaign leading up to the November election.
+That is why Wisconsin Interfaith Power & Light and other state IPL affiliates are leading the Faith Climate Voter campaign.

 Take the Faith Climate Voter pledge and collect pledges during Faith Climate Action Week from members of your congregation.